Robert McNamara: World War II

-Leading into World War II, McNamara had two deferments from the draft — a family deferment due to having a minor child and an educational deferment, as he was teaching in an Officer Candidate School at Harvard.
+Leading into World War II, McNamara had two deferments from the draft—a family deferment due to having a minor child and an educational deferment, as he was teaching in an Officer Candidate School at Harvard.
+(Note: During World War II, with the need for officers exceeding the capacity of the standard officer candidate training, Harvard hosted OCS programs to rapidly train new officers.)

 Following his involvement in a Harvard program to teach analytical approaches used in business to officers of the United States Army Air Forces (USAAF), McNamara relinquished his deferment and entered the USAAF as a captain in early 1943, serving most of World War II with its Office of Statistical Control.
 One of his major responsibilities was the analysis of U.S. bombers' efficiency and effectiveness by establishing a statistical control unit under the command of Curtis LeMay, first in the Eighth Air Force in Europe and then the Twentieth Air Force in India, China, and the Mariana Islands.
 McNamara was able to show that the nearly 20% abort rate of Eighth Air Force bombers was largely due to fear, which prompted LeMay to personally lead missions (to McNamara's admiration) and threaten courts martial.
-McNamara devised schedules for the XX Bomber Command B-29s doubling as transports for carrying fuel and cargo over the Hump, and his analysis of the jet stream on XXI Bomber Command operations influenced LeMay's decision to begin low-altitude firebombing raids against Japan.
+McNamara devised schedules for the XX Bomber Command B-29s doubling as transports for carrying fuel and cargo over the Hump (the airlift route during the war), and his analysis of the jet stream on XXI Bomber Command operations influenced LeMay's decision to begin low-altitude firebombing raids against Japan.
 During the war McNamara developed a negative view of the majority of officers (LeMay was an exception) because they largely refused to cooperate with his analytical work.
+(Note: Even General Jimmy Doolittle, a well-known intellectual, refused to buy into McNamara's analytical approach to warfare.)
 He left active duty in 1946 with the rank of lieutenant colonel and with a Legion of Merit.